 Command & Support Staff

-Lieutenant Jason Armstrong’s areas of responsibility include Whatcom, Skagit and Island County.
-He is the District 7 Field Training Lieutenant, Training Coordinator, Control Tactics & Weapons Coordinator, North Region Court Liaison, and North Region Tribal Coordinator.
+Lieutenant Dale Retzlaff's areas of responsibility include Whatcom, Skagit, and Island County.
+He is the District 7 RDF Commander, LEAN/POPS Coordinator, EPU Coordinator, North Region Court Liaison, and North Region Tribal Liaison.

-Lieutenant Jeff Beazizo’s areas of responsibility include the Snohomish County freeway, Target Zero Team, and the special emphasis detachment.
-He is the District 7 evidence coordinator, public information officer (PIO) coordinator, technology lieutenant, Rapid Deployment Force (RDF) lieutenant, and the south region Tribal Liaison.
+Lieutenant Jason Longoria's area of responsibility includes the Snohomish County freeway.
+He is the District 7 evidence coordinator, public information officer (PIO) coordinator, technology lieutenant, oversees the Field Training Officer Program, and is the South Region Tribal Liaison.

 Bridget Hamilton began her career with the Washington State Patrol in 1999 as an Office Assistant.
 In January 2000, she was promoted to Office Assistant Senior, assigned to the Silverlake Office.
 In November 2011, she was promoted to Forms and Records Analyst 3, handling Public Disclosure for the district.
 Bridget was selected as the District 7 Secretary in November 2012.
 She is a Secretary Supervisor and works closely with the Command Staff, ensuring the district runs smoothly.